n1ru4l/envelop/packages/plugins/override-fields/README.md

 ```

 Describe the following:

 - `shouldOverride` to define logic for when to activate the override; default implementaiton is "always active"
 - `overrideFn` to set the replacement function for the the targeted fields; default implementation is to return `null` value
+- having multiple instances of the plugin to implement different behaviours for different kind of fields